 Constructed in 1994, the museum’s main building features three floors of exhibits, including temporary exhibits on fascinating topics from around the country.
-Guests can interact with several of our exhibits, including a touchscreen kiosk near Victor Borge’s first piano that tells the story of the renowned comedian and pianist, a model of a WWII-era Danish fishing boat that children can climb inside, and a multimedia room that features exclusive video content.
+Guests can interact with several of our exhibits, including a touchscreen kiosk near Victor Borge’s first piano that tells the story of the renowned comedian and pianist and a multimedia room that features exclusive video content.
 Many of the museum’s 40,000 collection objects can be seen in Visual Storage, a stunning room on the lower level that has glass walls on three sides and allows visitors to see pieces that would otherwise be behind closed doors!

 Jens Jensen Prairie Landscape Park

 Enjoy a commanding view of the lush Iowa hills and 30 acres of recreated prairie surrounding the Museum of Danish America in the Jens Jensen Prairie Landscape Park, named for the renowned Danish immigrant landscape architect who rebelliously used native plants and natural themes in his designs.
 A colleague of Frank Lloyd Wright, Jensen pioneered the “Prairie School” of landscape architecture and is celebrated today as an early advocate for native plants and the conservation of natural spaces.

 Jens Dixen House